 - The requirements related to extension of the use of LIBOR, accounting for SNAP distributions, disclosures of nonmonetary transactions, pledges of future revenues by pledging governments, clarification of certain provisions in Statement 34, as amended, and terminology updates related to Statement 53 and Statement 63 are effective upon issuance.
 The Authority adopted these requirements effective July 1, 2021, which did not have a significant impact on the financial statements. - The requirements related to leases, PPPs, and SBITAs are effective for fiscal years beginning after June 15, 2022, and all reporting periods thereafter.
 The Authority adopted GASB 99 on July 1, 2022, which did not have a significant impact on the financial statements. - The requirements related to financial guarantees and the classification and reporting of derivative instruments within the scope of Statement 53 are effective for fiscal years beginning after June 15, 2023, and all reporting periods thereafter.
-The Authority will adopt these requirements effective July 1, 2023, for the June 30, 2024, reporting year.
-The Authority does not expect these requirements to have a significant impact on the financial statements.
+The Authority adopted these requirements effective July 1, 2023, which did not have a significant impact on the financial statements.

 In June 2022, GASB issued Statement No. 100, Accounting Changes and Error Corrections-an amendment of GASB Statement No. 62 (GASB 100).
 GASB 100 enhances accounting and financial reporting requirements for accounting changes and error corrections to provide more understandable, reliable, relevant, consistent, and comparable information for making decisions or assessing accountability.
 GASB 100 is effective for accounting changes and error corrections made in fiscal years beginning after June 15, 2023.
-The Authority will adopt these requirements effective July 1, 2023, for the June 30, 2024, reporting year.
-The Authority does not expect these requirements to have a significant impact on the financial statements.
+The Authority adopted these requirements effective July 1, 2023, which did not have a significant impact on the financial statements.

 In June 2022, GASB issued Statement No. 101, Compensated Absences (GASB 101).
 GASB 101 enhances information for users of the financial statements by updating the recognition and measurement guidance for compensated absences.
 GASB 101 aligns the recognition and measurement guidance under a unified model and by amending certain previously required disclosures.
 The requirements of GASB 101 are effective for fiscal years beginning after December 15, 2023.
 Earlier application is encouraged.
+The Authority will adopt GASB 101 as of July 1, 2024, for the June 30, 2025 reporting year.
 The adoption of GASB 101 is not expected to have a significant effect on the financial statements.